 In terms of the pathway with Him, God has drawn the lines.
 Choosing between the good and the good allows some form of benefit to follow.
 Choosing good from evil with what is now clouded judgment leads to the world we live in today, with careening cause and effect supplanting the greater wisdom.

 Alternate views of the Garden Allegory can be found, the most notable is written in the Apochraphon of John.
-This view proposes the Garden as a kind of honey-trap in the physical, created by the Demiurge (lower god), of which the precocious Eve accepts, even as she breaks away from God, and as she initiates the act, separates herself from Adam.
-Considering the suffering man underwent in biblical times, this Demiurge view is understandable, but not biblical.
+This view proposes the Garden as a kind of honey-trap in the physical, created by the Demiurge (lower god), later designated as YHWH.
+The Satan is sent by the true God, who is wanting to awaken Adam and Eve and set them free from the entrapment of the Garden.
+The precocious Eve accepts.
+She makes a break from Yahweh, the Demiurge, and as she initiates the act, separates herself from Adam.
+Considering the suffering man underwent in ancient times, this Demiurge view is understandable, but not biblical.

-A second view places Tiamat the Snake Goddess, who encircles the earth and separates the land from the waters, then mating with Abzu to produce younger gods.
-Emerging from the primordial sea, she is associated with chaos, thus not the order of God.
-Being a pagan goddess, she would represent the serpent in the garden.
+A second view places Tiamat the Snake Goddess, who encircled the earth and separates the land from the waters, then mating with Abzu to produce younger gods.
+Emerging from the primordial sea, she is associated with chaos.
+Being a pagan goddess, she would represent the serpent in the garden, and as such should not be listened too.
+The Garden story then becomes more of a warning against any pagan beliefs.
+Since man listened to error and partook, he is no longer fit for the garden of understanding and must now learn the hard way.
 Tiamat is associated with greed, vanity, and arrogance.

-This series looks at the Garden story in terms of the teaching of the Way as Jesus taught it.
+Wisdom (Spirit), perception, obedience, good counsel and good choice, as well as the attribute of soul responsibility (final decision), and many other attributes play key roles as the Garden story unfolds.
 The roots of personal wisdom emerge from following a consistent pathway, which Adam and Eve brokered otherwise.
 Relationship to God is presented in a context of wholeness, perhaps nurturing.
-Good counsel and good choice come into play, as well as the attribute of soul responsibility.
-Above all other attributes of character that man lacks, wisdom is foremost, one factor that is seldom mentioned in the Garden story.
+Above all other attributes of character that man lacks, wisdom is foremost.

 God Bless!